 Katherine Catmull is a novelist, arts writer, playwright, and business and political writer and editor.
 Her first novel, Summer and Bird (Dutton Juvenile/Penguin), was named one of Booklist’s 2012 Top Ten First Novels for Youth and was both an IndieBound New Voices Pick and an Amazon Editors’ Pick.
+Her second book, The Radiant Road (Dutton Young Readers/Penguin), was published in January 2016 to starred reviews in Publishers Weekly and School Library Journal.
 She is also a co-author of a collection of scary short stories, The Cabinet of Curiosities (Greenwillow/HarperCollins, 2014).
-Her next book with Dutton comes out in Winter 2016.
 Katherine has worked as an editor with a whole range of people, from novelists to college students to members of Congress.
 She spent twenty years in business and politics, working with politicians and CEOs to help them find just the right words to get their message across.

 AREAS OF SPECIALTY

 Literary fiction, historical fiction, memoir, YA and MG, urban fantasy, magic realism, comic novels, history and criticism, mysteries, narrative non-fiction, business, politics.